FelipeeDev/php-oop-non-if-else-code-styling/README.md

 ## Introduction

 This document contains examples of how to became a real PHP OOP ninja and stops to using conditional statements in your code.
+First read about principles.
+Then - when you are ready - proceed the secret techniques of unconditionally programming.

+## Principles

 There are few principles that you have to note before you begin your adventure with new kind of PHP code writing.
 So let's begin!

-## Principles

 ### Principle 1: No conditions in OOP